Gentle Holistic Bodywork Therapy

 helps people and horses!

-Orthobionomy helps to ease pain in muscles, tendons and joints whilst also releasing stress and emotional tensions.
-Realigning the body in this gentle way allows the structure, the musculoskeletal system, to rebalance, releasing restrictions within the nervous and circulatory systems and enabling the energy to flow freely.
+Orthobionomy helps to ease physical pain in muscles, tendons and joints whilst also releasing stress and emotional tensions.
+Realigning the body in this gentle way allows the structure, the musculoskeletal system, to rebalance, releasing restrictions within the nervous and circulatory systems, enabling our energy to flow freely and the body to function again as it should.
 The body, the mind and the soul will respond.

 Both people and horses enjoy orthobionomy and relax quickly in the treatment.
 It's a very gentle therapy with no painful positions or manipulations.
 Gentle touches and carefully selected positions whilst fully clothed (for the people, not the horses!) encourage the body to find its own position of comfort and natural balance.
-And because the body continues to heal itself there is usually no need for a lot of continuous ongoing treatment.
+And because the body continues to heal itself, unless you are suffering from chronic dis-ease, there is usually no need for a lot of continuous ongoing treatment.
 Nothing will be “corrected”, but the body will be animated to find its own solutions.

 Anna works in Ellesmere Complementary Centre at 3, Wharf Road in Ellesmere, North Shropshire, where she is now the manager.
 If you should be interested in finding out more about how orthobionomy may be able to help you, give her a call on 07377 315865 or 01691 587422.